Maria by Callas: Release

 Maria by Callas premiered at the Rome Film Festival and at the La Baule Film & Score Festival in November 2017.
 The film had a release in France on December 13, 2017.
 The film had a limited release in the United States on November 2, 2018.
 It was shown on BBC Four on Christmas Day 2020.

 Critical reception

 The film has earned high critical praise.
-Maria by Callas currently has a score of 92% on review aggregator website Rotten Tomatoes from 73 reviews, with an average rating of 7.1/10.
+Maria by Callas currently has a score of 91% on review aggregator website Rotten Tomatoes from 80 reviews, with an average rating of 7.1/10.
 The website's critics consensus reads, "Maria by Callas offers an intimate look at the life of a brilliantly talented artist whose absorbing story matches the operatic heights reached by her work.
+Metacritic, which uses a weighted average, assigned the film a score of 71 out of 100, based on 18 critics, indicating "generally favorable" reviews.

 Based on the film, the one-woman-show Maria Callas: Letters & Memoirs starring Monica Bellucci was shown at the Beacon Theatre in New York on 27 January 2023.